-The person against whom the complaint is made has the right to address the session directly on the subject of the complaint, even if that person is on a leave of absence from his or her position.
+The person against whom the complaint is made has the right to address the session directly on the subject of the complaint, even if that person is on a leave of absence from their position.
 The complainant also is permitted to address the session directly.

-D.2 Principles of Decision Making
+D.2 | Principles of Decision Making

-For each complaint that comes to it under The Policy for Dealing with Sexual Abuse and Sexual Harassment, the session must decide ultimately between two outcomes:
+For each complaint that comes to it under the Policy for Dealing with Sexual Abuse and Sexual Harassment, the session must decide ultimately between two outcomes: